 Almost 300 incredible individuals have engaged with GPM in various local and international service learning and volunteer programs over the years.
 We are grateful to the following alumni have formed the Alumni Committee in support of our work.

-Kaela is a recent graduate from Penn State University where she majored in Communications Arts & Science and double minored in Digital Media Trends and Analytics and Global and International Studies.
+Kaela graduated from Penn State University in Spring of 2020, where she majored in Communications Arts & Science and double minored in Digital Media Trends and Analytics and Global and International Studies.
 In Spring of 2019, she studied abroad on Semester at Sea where she had the opportunity to travel to 19 countries, enhancing her global perspective and emphasizing global comparative study.
 In Fall of 2019 she volunteered with Gabriel Project Mumbai with JDC Entwine and KAHAL.
 Kaela is excited to stay involved with GPM on their Alumni Committee.
 Kaela now works as a Development Associate at UJA-Federation of New York in their Manhattan Division, and is a JDC 2022 Community Rep. She has worked for multiple non-profits focusing on human rights, sustainability, and education, and is constantly looking for opportunities that can foster her love for creativity, travel, helping others, and changing the world.

 After completing a BA in Philosophy from the College of Charleston with a minor in Jewish Studies, Gabe earned a MA in Elementary Education and Special Education.
 He joined GPM in 2014 and has spoken about his teaching experience with GPM in India.
 In college he joined a Jewish fraternity as well as an interfaith religious coalition.
 Currently he is studying Law in New York Law School and working as Special Education Paraeducator at Montgomery County Public Schools in Silver Springs.
 Gabe enjoys sports, hiking, cooking and traveling.